commonhaus/foundation/CODE_OF_CONDUCT.md

 ## Handling Reports and Escalations

-This section describes the process and roles for handling Code of Conduct (CoC) reports and escalations for both the CF Council (CFC) and the CF Code of Conduct Panel (CoCP).
+This section describes the process and roles for handling Code of Conduct (CoC) reports and escalations for both the CFC and the CF Code of Conduct Panel (CoCP).

 ### Conflict of Interest